 All in all, if you are looking on how to spend Christmas money, this is a great area of influence.

 Related Post: Why Give Money?
 Understand the Importance Today

 Bonus Tip for a Christmas on a Zero Budget:

 It is amazing to watch how my own children explore and develop their own stories using recycling items for hours on end.
 Hours of learning!
 Fun for hours!
 Hours of FREE gifts!

-You have to think outside of the box, refuse to give into the advertisements, say no to social pressure, and let your heart decide what gifts to give this Christmas.
+You have to think outside of the box, refuse to give into the advertisements, say no to social pressure, and let your heart decide what gifts to give this in this less materialistic Christmas.